brunojppb/TuduListiOS/README.md

 - TuduList App

-A simple iOS Application to study swift and the BackEnd Parse.com
+A simple iOS Application to study swift.